Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Acknowledgements

 \section{Acknowledgements}

 The research leading to this work is being carried out as a part of the Smart4RES project (European Union’s Horizon 2020, No. 864337).
 The sole responsibility of this publication lies with the author.
 The European Union is not responsible for any use that may be made of the information contained therein.

 The open source and easily accessible market data from Nord Pool have provided the basis for case studies in this work.

-In addition, the authors would like to acknowledge the fruitful discussions on data markets with Ricardo J. Bessa and Carla Gonçalves at INESC Porto, as well as the useful tips on autoregressive models provided by Amandine Pierrot at the Technical University of Denmark.
+In addition, the authors would like to acknowledge the fruitful discussions on data markets with Ricardo J. Bessa and Carla Gonçalves at INESC Porto, as well as the useful tips on autoregressive models provided by Amandine Pierrot at DTU.